RihardsT/tfer/README.md

 ### About
-Simple script to achieve "*include*" with Terraform.
+Simple Terraform wrapper script to achieve "*include*".
+This should allow to organize Terraform code without using modules.

 Only example for now: https://github.com/RihardsT/cloud_project_terraform_oracle

 ### Install